On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \paragraph{Data Preparation and Filtering} To immerse ourselves in the collected data we manually transcribe interviews during STGT's basic stage.
 We automate transcription during the advanced stage to speed up the process.
-After importing the transcripts into a CAQDA\footnote{CAQDA: Computer-assisted qualitative data analysis}-Software we color code the text to make it easier to navigate~\circled{7}.
+After importing the transcripts into a CAQDA\footnote{CAQDA: Computer-assisted qualitative data analysis}-software we color code the text to make it easier to navigate~\circled{7}.
 We highlight prompts and questions asked by the interviewer and use different colors for \textit{noise}, demographic information, off-topic parts of the conversation and on-topic~\citep[$\S9.2$]{hoda_qualitative_2024} parts.
-As noise, we consider parts that have neither anything to do with the subject of our study, nor provide demographic information.
-We omit those parts during data analysis.
-We do however include off-topic sections that do not concern software testing but other software engineering related topics in our analysis, as they can provide important contextual information.
+We omit parts during data analysis that have nothing to do with the subject of our study, however we do include off-topic sections that do not concern software testing but other software engineering related topics , as they can provide context.